 - Top e-commerce sites in Indonesia

-To give you more perspective of Lazada’s lead and its top followers in the Philippine e-commerce, here are the current top 10 leaders of e-commerce websites in 2017 and their estimated monthly traffic from SimilarWeb.
+To give you more perspective of Lazada’s lead and its top followers in the Philippine e-commerce, here are the current top 10 leaders of e-commerce websites in 2019 and their estimated monthly traffic for April 2019 from SimilarWeb.

 Zalora is the largest e-commerce site in Southeast Asia specialized in fashion.
 Enabling fashion brands to sell their products to the site’s visitors, Zalora was founded in 2012 by Rocket Internet.
 Zalora is present in Singapore, Indonesia, Malaysia and Brunei, Thailand, Vietnam, Hong Kong and has recently launched in Taiwan.